LaserStefan/IchbinHanna/code/ichbinxy/README.md

 The script should be placed in the same directory as the `ichbinxy.py` script as it uses the subdirectory /results created by `ichbinxy.py` to collect the data for the wordcloud.

+If both scripts are in the same directory, `ichbinxy.py` can also directly be run from the jupyter notebook using the suggested code within the file.

-The resulting wordlouds are written in this same directory.
+The resulting wordlouds are written in the /results subdirectory also used by `ichbinxy.py`.

 ### To Do
 * The wordclouds size and dpi should be optimized.
 It seems not to adequatly react to a manipulation of the corresponding arguments from the Wordcloud package.